thecarp/dactyl-keyboard/doc/options-nested.md

     wall:
       extent: 2
       segments:
+        1:
-        1: [0, 1, -0.5]
+          intrinsic-offset: [0, 1, -0.5]
+        2:
-        2: [0, 0, -4]
+          intrinsic-offset: [0, 0, -4]
   sides
     SSE:
       parameters:
         wall:
           segments:
+            2:
-            2: [0, 0, -10]
+              intrinsic-offset: [0, 0, -10]
 ```

 With this configuration, walls will be built connecting segments 0, 1 and 2 on the edge of each key cluster.
-For the sake of illustration, Let’s say there’s only one cluster of keys: A, B, and C, in one row.
+For the sake of illustration, Let’s say there’s only one cluster of three keys: A, B, and C, in one row.
 Imagine their corners radiating numbered wall segments.

 ```
   2–––2–2–––2–2–––2